 The whole notion of time fascinates me endlessly—speaking metaphorically, of course.
 Numerous articles here at Interesting Thing of the Day have involved time or timekeeping in one form or another.
-(See the list of related articles in the sidebar for links.)
 In one of these articles, about analog clocks, I made what I thought was a commonsense and uncontroversial remark:

-…time itself is continuous, not an infinite series of discrete steps.
-Units like seconds, minutes, and hours are just a convenient fiction…they don’t represent anything objectively real in the world.
+…time itself is continuous, not an infinite series of discrete steps….
+Units like seconds, minutes, and hours are just a convenient, arbitrary fiction, after all—they don’t represent anything objectively real in the world.

 A reader wrote in to suggest that I wasn’t up to date on my quantum physics, according to some theories of which time is indeed quantized, or fundamentally composed of very tiny but indivisible units.

 At first, I had a hard time getting my head around this notion, and after considerable research…I still have a hard time getting my head around this notion.
 Although I try to keep generally abreast of the latest developments in the world of science, I can’t claim to do anything more than dabble in theoretical physics, and complex equations simply make my eyes glaze over.
-Nevertheless, it’s not only true that many scientists take the notion of quantized time for granted, there was also a fairly major uproar a few years ago when a young upstart from New Zealand published a paper that dared to challenge this notion with a theory that says, in effect, that there’s no such thing as an indivisible moment in time.
+Nevertheless, it’s not only true that many scientists take the notion of quantized time for granted, there was also a fairly major uproar in the early 2000s when a young upstart from New Zealand published a paper that dared to challenge this notion with a theory that says, in effect, that there’s no such thing as an indivisible moment in time.

 To understand what it would mean for time to be quantized, think of a unit of time, such as a second.
 You can divide that in half, getting two shorter periods of a half-second each.
 You can go much smaller, too, dividing a second into a thousand parts called milliseconds, a million parts called microseconds, a billion parts called nanoseconds, a trillion parts called picoseconds, and so on.
 A trillionth of a second is, to me, such an unimaginably short period of time that I’d be happy to consider it, for all practical purposes, indivisible—an “atom” of time, as it were.
 But that’s nothing.
 A trillionth of a second is a decimal point, 12 zeroes, and a 1.
 Some scientists say that meaningful distinctions in time can be made down to 10–44 second, or 44 zeroes after the decimal point before you reach that 1.
 But the question is: how low can you go?
 Is there some point, some number of zeroes, beyond which time cannot be divided any further?